 - If a family member dies in quarantine, seal off the room until professionals can deal with it.
 Don’t risk it.
 If you decide to take matters into your own hands, Wear long pants and long sleeves.
 Tuck your sleeves into your gloves.
 Dig your grave prior to moving the body.
 Spray the areas of the body you intend to touch with your bleach solution and wait 10 minutes before touching the body.
 Avoid touching the torso and head of the deceased person and only touch the disinfected extremities.
 Disinfect your clothing and shower after the operation is complete.

-- Looters and crime waves can occur during this so ensure you have a means to protect yourself and your preps.
+- Looters and crime waves can occur during this so ensure you have the means to protect yourself and your preps.

-As for friends and family showing up at your home, if Ebola has breached your personal borders then you should either send them away or require them to decontaminate in a pre-staged home quarantine area.
+As for friends and family showing up at your home, if the contagion has breached your personal borders then you should either send them away or require them to decontaminate in a pre-staged home quarantine area.

 What you decide to do with this information is entirely up to you.
 This may well be the most significant national crisis since 9/11.
 Stock markets are crashing, city officials are scrambling to maintain order, and the public is second-guessing what officials are telling them.